Pashtun culture: Headwear and turbans

-One of the trademark and historical headwear of Pashtun men is an adorned turban wrapped tightly around a hat with one of its ends loose over the shoulders, a sure sign and recognition of a Pashtun.
+One of the trademark and historical headwear of Pashtun men is an adorned turban (شمله) wrapped tightly around a hat with one of its ends loose over the shoulders, a sure sign and recognition of a Pashtun.
 The turban itself has been a symbol of pride and the center of many Pashto proverbs.
 However, it should be mentioned that different tribes have different types of turbans unique to them, as such tribal styles have been persevered for centuries.
 They are worn in everyday life by male elders, adults and tribal leaders as sign of status and respect.
 The common turban comes in a spectrum of colors with unique striped patterns.
 These styles are uniquely associated with Pashtuns throughout Central and South Asia.
 However, other Afghan ethnic groups have also however adopted the Pashtun turban style.

-Another common headwear of Pashtun men is the Pakol hat, which is a soft rolled up flat wool hat, that is worn on the head and worn like a beret.
-It comes in a variety of earthly colors and is used to keep the head warm, although this isn't a traditional headwear and was adopted in the 19th century, it is worn by many of them today in everyday life.